 To help you select a specific type or length of trail in which to hike, I’ve organized the Tahoe Trails into three distinct groups.
 Use the following search words to help you figure out where to go.

 - Family Fun Hikes: “Where’s a good place to go hiking?” was the most common question I was asked while working at a backpacking store in South Lake Tahoe for three years.
 This isn’t surprising, but it was a challenge to answer when the person asking was standing beside their eight year old son and 80 year old mother.
 For this reason, I’ve compiled on Tahoe Trail Guide a series of short, easy Lake Tahoe hikes to accommodate people of all ages.
-These short and easy hikes will be approximately five miles or less in distance and generally feature 500 feet or less of elevation gain.
+These short and easy hikes are approximately five miles or less in distance and generally feature 500 feet or less of elevation gain.
 Lake Tahoe is nestled in the mountains, after all, so it can be difficult to find any stretch of 5 miles where you won’t be doing some climbing.
 But when you’re limited in how far you can hike, how high you can climb, or are just plain short on time, choose a family fun hike!

 - Day Hikes: These day hikes are between 5-12 miles long.
 I’ve found that the average hiker doesn’t usually plan to hike more than a dozen miles in one day.
 Depending on circumstances such as elevation gain, weather, and snow pack some of the longer family fun hikes could be considered day hikes as well.
 Since the Lake Tahoe region is located within the Sierra Nevada Mountains, it’s generally accepted that elevation gain is a more important factor than the distance in miles when determining how long a hike will take you to complete.
 One rule of thumb you can use when calculating how long a mountainous hike along an established trail will take you is to first determine the amount of elevation you will be climbing.
 Then, for each 1,000 feet of elevation gain estimate that it will take one hour when maintaining a typical 2 miles/hour hiking pace.
 For example, if you plan to hike Mount Tallac and have looked at a map, you will know that the parking lot sits at about 6,430′, while the summit is at 9,735′.
 Therefore, you will have to contend with 3,305 feet of elevation gain (9,735-6,430) which means that you can expect to spend a little over three hours climbing to the top of Mount Tallac at a standard hiking pace.

-- Multi-Day Hikes: The multi-day hikes featured on Tahoe Trail Guide will generally be longer than 12 miles.
+- Multi-Day Hikes: The multi-day hikes featured on Tahoe Trail Guide are generally longer than 12 miles.
 Of course many people can and will cover much more ground in a day, particularly those who are mentally and physically prepared.
 However, for most average hikers and backpackers, 12 miles is considered more than enough for a single day’s worth of hiking.
 So, anything longer than 12 miles will be categorized on this site as a multi-day hike.
 Also, any excursion (to include cross-country skiing and snowshoeing) that features at least one overnight will tagged “multi-day hikes.”

 Each Tahoe Trail features a brief description that includes: